comsec-group/encarsia/Readme.md

 - **Disk:** 10 GB
 - **Memory:** 4 GB per process

-Note that this experiment reuses the results of DifuzzRTL evaluation from experiment (E4) if available, hence the lower compute time and disk space requirements.
-If the results of experiment (E4) are not available, the requirements are approximately half that of experiment (E4).
+Note that this experiment reuses the results of the DifuzzRTL evaluation from experiment (E5), if available, which reduces computation time and disk space requirements.
+If the results of experiment (E5) are not available, the requirements are approximately half those of experiment (E5).

 #### Execution
 Navigate to the `/encarsia-meta` directory and run: